 If we move from community to classroom, I’ve been impressed with the student body and the faculty at both Brown and Princeton.
 The quality of education at both schools is equally phenomenal.
 While I’ve taken only a handful of classes with undergraduates at Princeton, I can say that there’s more diversity in political persuasions at Princeton than at Brown, and you can see manifestations of this in classroom discussions.
 What I appreciated most about my academic experience at Brown were the intimate relationships I was able to cultivate with professors as an undergraduate, but since I’m not familiar with the undergraduate education at Princeton, I don’t know if Princeton undergrads have similar opportunities.

 Outside the classroom, I’ve noticed one key difference.
 With the corn fields of New Jersey as its backyard, Princeton spreads out much more than Brown.
 I do a lot more walking at Princeton than I ever did at Brown.
 A small campus may be a negative for some, but for me it meant seeing friends and professors at any given time of the day.
 Essentially everyone has to pass through the Main Green to and from classes, and seeing and being seen on the Green was a staple of daily life at Brown.

 Selecting a school that meshes with your personality, your interests and your needs is an incredibly overwhelming task, but don’t let it keep you up at night.
 Take comfort in the monotony of the college tour.
 They’re monotonous for a reason: Many of these schools aren’t terribly different from one another, and the differences that do exist are often mere nuances.

-If you're a Tiger who is now pursuing graduate studies elsewhere or a Princeton grad student who attended undergrad outside the Orange Bubble and would like to contribute a comparison send an email to email@example.com.
+If you're a former Tiger who is now pursuing graduate studies elsewhere or a Princeton grad student who was an undergrad outside the Orange Bubble, and if you would like to contribute a comparison to the Oranges and Apples series, please send an e-mail to email@example.com.